 The anti-spam service in the current IUP e-mail environment will aid in identifying and handling messages that may be spam.
+This is for users with non-migrated accounts.

 The anti-spam service uses content filtering to determine if a message should be considered spam.
 Therefore, as with any anti-spam utility, there is a risk that some legitimate e-mail messages will be flagged as spam (i.e., false-positives).
 The anti-spam service will take appropriate action—flag the message in your Inbox or deliver the message to the JunkMail folder—based on the existence of the JunkMail folder.
 You must then review the spam messages to make a decision (spam or not spam) and take one of several actions: